maxd-nordic/sdk-nrf/applications/connectivity_bridge/README.rst

    :local:
    :depth: 2

-The Connectivity bridge application demonstrates the bridge functionality for the Thingy:91 hardware.
+The Connectivity bridge application demonstrates the bridge functionality for the Thingy:91 (X) hardware.

 Additionally, the application also provides an option of adding the Bluetooth® functionality by making use of the :ref:`nus_service_readme`.